materialsproject/fireworks/docs/workflow_tutorial.rst

 Creating Workflows
 ==================

-Thus far, the only way to run multiple jobs in sequence was to define a list of several FireTasks inside a single FireWork.
-In this tutorial, we'll explore how Workflows let us define complex sequences of FireWorks.
-We'll start with a simple example and then move to more complicated workflows.
+In this tutorial, we'll explore how to:

+* connect together multiple FireWorks into Workflows

 This tutorial can be completed from the command line.
-Some knowledge of Python is helpful, but not required.
 In this tutorial, we will run examples on the central server for simplicity.
 One could just as easily run them on a FireWorker if you've set one up.

 The simplest workflow